 These findings were reported to Gizmo’s owners and treatment options were discussed.
 Gizmo’s owners were offered surgery to implant a pacemaker to help regulate Gizmo’s heart.
 Because of Gizmo’s age, her owners had concerns about the procedure, but made the decision to go ahead with it to give her a better quality of life.
 Gizmo underwent a general anaesthetic and pacemaker implantation the following day.
 The pacemaker was inserted into her right jugular vein and the lead was fed into the right ventricle, one of the chambers of the heart.
 From here it could discharge electrical impulses to generate a heart beat when the sinus node failed to do so.
 The pacemaker battery was placed in her neck, under the skin.
 The procedure was completed successfully, without complications.

-Gizmo was sent home on strict cage rest for four weeks and returned for a re-examination to again check the pacemaker.
+Gizmo was sent home from us in Hampshire on strict cage rest for four weeks and returned for a re-examination to again check the pacemaker.
 She had had no further collapse episodes in that time, and the pacemaker testing showed that it was successfully preventing those scary long pauses.
 Ongoing the pacemaker will be regularly checked, with Gizmo due to return in 6 months’ time.
 Gizmo must only be walked on a harness and is not able to wear a collar and lead as this may dislodge the pacemaker.
 She also needs to take care when playing with other dogs.

 Once Gizmo had fully recovered from this procedure, she returned to us for bilateral cruciate surgery on her hind limbs, she is recovering well from her surgery.
 Gizmo has certainly been through a lot in the last couple of months, but hopefully is now on the road to recovery, we wish her the best.